Nisbet Grammer

 History

-The steel-hull bulk freighter, Nisbet Grammer, was built in Birkenhead, England by the Cammell Laird Ship Repairers & shipbuilders for the Eastern Steamship Co.
+The steel-hull bulk freighter, the Nisbet Grammer, was built in Birkenhead, England by the Cammell Laird Ship Repairers & shipbuilders for the Eastern Steamship Co.
 Ltd. 1.
 She was built to haul grain and coal from ports in the Great Lakes up to the Saint Lawrence River for the Eastern Steamship Co.
-The small stature of the ship made it ideal for navigating smaller ports and the canal locks of the Saint Lawrence, where it would bring its cargo to larger ships for trans-Atlantic travel.
-She had a length of 253 feet; beam of 43 feet; and a depth of 20 feet2.
+The small stature of the ship made it ideal for navigating smaller ports and the canal locks of the Saint Lawrence where it would bring its cargo to larger ships for trans-Atlantic travel.
+She had a length of 253 feet, beam of 43 feet, and a depth of 20 feet2.
 She was named after the president of the Eastern Steamship Co.
 Mr. Nisbet Grammer3.
 He, and two others from the company, visited the shipyard in England in February 1923 to inspect her and two other ships being built4.

 The Nisbet Grammer officially launched on April 12, 1923, beginning her short life as a grain bulk freighter on the Great Lakes.
 In July of 1923, it was reported that the Nisbet Grammerwas loaded with 90,424 bushels of wheat in Chicago.
 She was bound for Montreal with this load, which was the largest cargo to ever go through the Welland Canal5.

-She stayed in service of the Eastern Steamship Co. for three years, until her sinking in May 1926.
+She stayed in service of the Eastern Steamship Co. for three years until her sinking in May 1926.

 Sinking

-Unknown to those on the Nisbet Grammer, the vessel Dalwarnic, of the Canadian railways fleet, was close by and under command of Captain James Cuthbert and moving at full speed7.
+Unknown to those on the Nisbet Grammer, the vessel Dalwarnic, of the Canadian railways fleet, was close by and under the command of Captain James Cuthbert and moving at full speed7.
 The Nisbet Grammer released a signal blast which was heard on the Dalwarnic’s starboard bow.
-Captain Cuthbert should have turned the ship to port or moved astern after hearing this blast, but failed to do so.
+Captain Cuthbert should have turned the ship to port or moved astern after hearing this blast but failed to do so.
 This decision was a leading cause in the collision8.
-The Dalwarnic released signal blasts in reply, however it was too late.
-The Dalwarnic struck the NisbetGrammer near the aft end near the number 6 hatch on her port side, putting a large hole in the cargo hold9.
-Most of her crew was asleep, but were awoken to a shudder throughout the boat.
-The crew got to work quickly, releasing two lifeboats.
-The crew of the Delwarnic dispatched one of their lofeboats to aid in the rescue of the Nisbets crew.
-One interviewed crew member stated in an interview
+The Dalwarnic responded with signal blasts, however it was too late.
+The Dalwarnic struck the Nisbet Grammer at the aft end near the number six hatch on her port side putting a large hole in the cargo hold9.
+Most of her crew was asleep but were awoken to a shudder throughout the boat.
+The crew got to work quickly releasing two lifeboats.
+The crew of the Dalwarnic dispatched one of their lifeboats to aid in the rescue of the Nisbet's crew.

 Footage